browserengineering/book/book/visual-effects.md

 ```

 Next up are the changes to introduce `raster`; this is mainly a refactoring
 and rename of the method previously called `draw`.
-On `Browser`.
 The only
-new tricky part is the need to make sure that `tab_surface` large enough
+new tricky part is the need to make sure that `tab_surface` is large enough
 to contain all of the web page contents.[^really-big-surface]

-[^really-big-surface]: For a very big web page, this means `tab_surface` can
+[^really-big-surface]: For a very big web page, this means `tab_surface` can be
-be much larger than the size of the SDL window.
-We'll ignore that, but a real
+much larger than the size of the SDL window, and therefore take up a very large
-browser would not.
-Real browsers optimize this to only paint and raster up
+amount of memory.
+We'll ignore that, but a real browser would not.
+Real
+browsers optimize this to only paint and raster up to a certain distance from
-to a certain distance from the visible parts of the surface.
+the visible parts of the surface.

 ``` {.python}
 class Browser: